Download Free The First Bad Man Book in PDF and EPUB Free Download. You can read online The First Bad Man and write the review.

 From the acclaimed filmmaker, artist, and bestselling author of No One Belongs Here More Than You, a spectacular debut novel that is so heartbreaking, so dirty, so tender, so funny--so Miranda July--that readers will be blown away.
 Here is Cheryl, a tightly-wound, vulnerable woman who lives alone, with a perpetual lump in her throat.
 She is haunted by a baby boy she met when she was six, who sometimes recurs as other people's babies.
 Cheryl is also obsessed with Phillip, a philandering board member at the women's self-defense nonprofit where she works.
 She believes they've been making love for many lifetimes, though they have yet to consummate in this one.
 When Cheryl's bosses ask if their twenty-one-year-old daughter, Clee, can move into her house for a little while, Cheryl's eccentrically ordered world explodes.
 And yet it is Clee--the selfish, cruel blond bombshell--who bullies Cheryl into reality and, unexpectedly, provides her the love of a lifetime.
 Tender, gripping, slyly hilarious, infused with raging sexual obsession and fierce maternal love, Miranda July's first novel confirms her as a spectacularly original, iconic, and important voice today, and a writer for all time.
 The First Bad Man is dazzling, disorienting, and unforgettable.

-From Dathan Auerbach, the author of the horror sensation Penpal, a hauntingly dark novel about a young boy who goes missing, and the brother who won't stop looking for him.
+Reddit horror sensation Dathan Auerbach delivers a devilishly dark novel about a young boy who goes missing, and the brother who won't stop looking for him.
 Eric disappeared when he was three years old.
 Ben looked away for only a second at the grocery store, but that was all it took.
 His brother was gone.
-Vanished into the sticky air of the Florida Panhandle.
-Five years later, Ben is still looking for his brother.
-Still searching, while his stepmother sits and waits and whispers for Eric, refusing to leave the house that Ben's father can no longer afford.
-Now twenty and desperate for work, Ben takes a job on the night stock crew at the only place that will have him: the store that blinked Eric out of existence.
-Ben can feel there's something wrong there.
+Vanished right into the sticky air of the Florida Panhandle.
+They say you've got only a couple days to find a missing person.
+Forty-eight hours to conduct searches, knock on doors, and talk to witnesses.
+Two days to tear the world apart if there's any chance of putting yours back together.
+That's your window.
+That window closed five years ago, leaving Ben's life in ruins.
+He still looks for his brother.
+Still searches, while his stepmother sits and waits and whispers for Eric, refusing to leave the house that Ben's father can no longer afford.
+Now twenty and desperate for work, Ben takes a night stock job at the only place that will have him: the store that blinked Eric out of existence.
+Ben can feel that there's something wrong there.
 With the people.
 With his boss.
-With the graffitied baler that shudders and groans and beckons.
-But he's in the right place.
-He knows the store has much to show him, so he keeps searching.
-Except Ben misses the most important thing of all.
+With the graffitied baler that shudders and moans and beckons.
+There's something wrong with the air itself.
+He knows he's in the right place now.
+That the store has much to tell him.
+So he keeps searching.
+Keeps looking for his baby brother, while missing the most important message of all.
 That he should have stopped looking.

 Named a Top Ten Book of the Year by Time, the bestselling debut story collection by the extraordinarily talented Miranda July, award-winning filmmaker, artist, and author of All Fours.
 In No One Belongs Here More Than You, Miranda July gives the most seemingly insignificant moments a sly potency.
 A benign encounter, a misunderstanding, a shy revelation can reconfigure the world.
 Her characters engage awkwardly—they are sometimes too remote, sometimes too intimate.
 With great compassion and generosity, July reveals her characters’ idiosyncrasies and the odd logic and longing that govern their lives.
 No One Belongs Here More Than You is a stunning debut, the work of a writer with a spectacularly original and compelling voice.